j-atika/RCC-MDSC-SpatialDist-Model/README.md

 In no event shall DFCI or Broad or their Trustees, Directors, Officers, Employees, Students, Affiliates, Core Faculty, Associate Faculty and Contractors, be liable for incidental, punitive, consequential or special damages, including economic damages or injury to persons or property or lost profits, regardless of whether the party was advised, had other reason to know or in fact knew of the possibility of the foregoing, regardless of fault, and regardless of legal theory or basis.
 You may not download or use any portion of this program for any non-research use not expressly authorized by DFCI or Broad.
 You further agree that the program shall not be used as the basis of a commercial product and that the program shall not be rewritten or otherwise adapted to circumvent the need for obtaining permission for use of the program other than as specified herein.

+MIT License

+Copyright (c) 2023 j-atika

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Resources: